k8s-sec/cloud-native-security-tutorial/docs/compromise.md

 ## Run a server vulnerable to Shellshock

 We're using a container with [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)), a vulnerability in `bash` that allows an attacker to remotely execute commands.
 To make it really easy, we're providing a Helm chart that installs the vulnerable deployment.

+!!! danger  "ONLY FOR TEST"

     DO NOT RUN THIS IN A REAL CLUSTER!

 ```
 helm install shellshockable https://lizrice.github.io/shellshockable/shellshockable-0.1.0.tgz